Watch them grow: Our favorite monthly baby photo ideas

 Monthly baby photo backdrop ideas

-- Do you want to show scale, so you can see how much Baby grows from month to month?
-If so, at least one major element needs to stay in the picture every month: It can be a blanket or rug, chair or pillow, toy or prop.
+- Do you want to show scale, to see how much your baby grows each month?
+If so, at least one major element needs to stay in the picture each time.
+It can be a blanket, chair, prop, etc.

 - Is there a story to tell?
 Use a prop with special meaning.
-For example: One mom we know took pictures with a combat helmet to send to her Army husband overseas.
+One mom we know took pictures with a combat helmet to send to her Army husband overseas.

 - Are you crafty?
-Maybe you want to letter the month on a chalkboard, or stitch the number into a stuffed pillow (like Hallmark Art Director Cece Merkle did), or paint on an oversized block.
-Or get simple onesies and paint the month or number on each one—which is also a great project for an older sibling!
+You could letter the month on a chalkboard, stitch the number into a pillow or paint it on an oversized block or simple onesie.

 - Do you want to add monthly baby stats?
 If so, keep the background super-simple so you can add text over the photo.